melihbirim/thoughts/Why_Programming_Is_Really_Hard_To_Learn.md

 But even these languages can be tricky.
 They have lots of rules and words that you need to remember, which can be overwhelming, especially if you're just *starting to learn*.

 In this article, I've come up with a new way to make programming simpler.
 Imagine a language that's as easy as talking to a friend.
 That's what I'm trying to do.
-My language has just a few keywords, about five or six, and it's designed to make programming feel more natural and less confusing.
+My language has just a few keywords, six, and it's designed to make programming feel more natural and less confusing.

 To show you how it works, I used this language to write a program for something called the Fibonacci sequence.
 It's a series of numbers where each number is the sum of the two before it.
 This example shows that even with a simple language, you can do cool things.